ICS 23 / CSE 23: Fundamental Data Structures

 Textbooks

-You may also find it useful to purchase a Java reference book, if you don't already have one.
-If you took an introductory programming course using Java (e.g., ICS 21), you'll probably find your textbook from that course to be sufficient as a reference.
-If not, there are many suitable ones out there; different styles will appeal to different people, so I suggest going to a local bookstore and finding one that you feel comfortable with.
+You may also find a Java reference book to be useful.
+If you took an introductory programming course using Java (e.g., ICS 21 / CSE 21), you'll probably find your textbook from that course to be sufficient as a reference.
+If not, there are many suitable ones out there, and different styles will appeal to different people, so I suggest going to a local bookstore and finding one that you feel comfortable with.

 Obtaining additional assistance

-You can most easily get course questions answered by coming to lecture, your lab section, or office hours and asking them!
-You can also ask questions by sending email to me and/or the TA.
-You can usually get a response to your course-related questions within a few hours (sometimes less frequently on weekends and holidays).
+You can most easily get course questions answered by coming to the lecture, the ICS 23 Help Center, or office hours and asking them.
+I am happy to help you in person when I'm available.
+You can also ask questions by sending email to me or your TA (or both); we check our email frequently throughout the day, so you can usually get an answer to course-related questions within a few hours (and often much more quickly).
 If the questions require a complex or lengthy response, we may ask you to see one of us in person.
-As projects approach their due date, particularly on days when projects are due, we begin to receive quite a bit of email all at once, so we may not be able to respond to all messages before the project is due; if that's the case, we will not send a response if we can't get to it before the project is due.
+As projects approach their due date, particularly on days when projects are due, we begin to receive quite a bit of email all at once, so we may not be able to respond to all messages before the project is due.
 We aren't ignoring you on purpose, but unfortunately it's not always possible for the relatively small course staff to answer questions from a large number of students at once.

-Any student who feels he or she may need an accommodation based on the impact of a disability should contact me privately to discuss his or her specific needs.
-Also, contact the Disability Services Center at (949) 824-7494 as soon as possible to better ensure that such accommodations, such as alternative test-taking environments or note-taking services, are implemented in a timely fashion.
+Any students who feel that they may need an accommodation based on the impact of a disability should contact me privately to discuss these specific needs.
+Also, contact the Disability Services Center online or by phone at (949) 824-7494 as soon as possible to better ensure that such accommodations, such as alternative test-taking environments or note-taking services, can be arranged for you in a timely way.

 Grading